 11. What is the Claims Data File used for?

 The Claims Data File is used to disclose overpaid Medicaid claims.
-A link to the Claims Data File is embedded in the Self-Disclosure Statement.
-For a list of data elements required, please refer to the Self-Disclosure Program Requirements Guidance document.
+It is embedded in the Self-Disclosure Full Statement.
+For a list of data elements required please refer to the Self-Disclosure Guidance document.

-12. What is the Mixed Payer Calculation form used for?
+12. What is the Mixed Payer Calculation File used for?

-The Mixed Payer Calculation (MPC) form is used to determine the repayment amount for excluded or non-enrolled individuals whose salaries were paid through multiple sources.
-It should only be used in instances where the impacted Medicaid Claims cannot be isolated and identified.
-The MPC form is linked to in the Self-Disclosure Statement.
-See FAQ #10 for a link to the Self-Disclosure Statement.
+The Mixed Payer Calculation File is used to determine the repayment amount for excluded or non-enrolled individuals whose salaries were paid through multiple sources.
+It should only be used in instances where the impacted Medicaid Claims can’t be isolated and identified.
+The MPC form is embedded in the Self-Disclosure Full Statement.

-The Mixed Payer Calculation form should include the following:
+The Mixed Payer Calculation File should include the following:

-- Dates the excluded individual worked and compensation earned while the individual was excluded.
-Compensation should include gross earnings, benefits and welfare earnings, and pension earnings.
+Dates the excluded individual worked and compensation they earned while the individual was excluded.
+Compensation should include gross earnings, benefits and welfare earned, and pension earned.

 13. Does the Self-Disclosure Program accept requests for Extrapolation as a methodology to calculate overpayments?

-Providers who wish to request a Universe, Sample, and Extrapolation methodology to calculate their overpayment amount must provide a justification explaining why that methodology is being requested in their Self-Disclosure Statement.
+Providers who wish to request a Universe, Sample and Extrapolation methodology to calculate their overpayment amount must provide a justification explaining why that methodology is being requested in their Self-Disclosure Full Statement form.
 Approval is made in the sole discretion of OMIG.

 The Provider must also provide the data element parameters necessary for OMIG to extract a universe of potentially overpaid claims.

-- If the request is approved, OMIG will extract a universe of potentially overpaid claims based on the parameters disclosed in the Self-Disclosure Statement, and a statistically valid random sample of claims will be provided for review.
-The Provider must review and respond by the due date specified with the entire Sample and an explanation for each claim, identifying if it was allowed or disallowed and why.
+If the request is approved, OMIG will extract a universe of potentially overpaid claims based on the parameters disclosed in the Self-Disclosure Full Statement and a statistically valid random sample of claims will be provided for review.
+The Provider must review and respond by the due date specified with the entire Sample and an explanation for each claim identifying if it was allowed or disallowed and why.
 The overpayment will be calculated using the lower limit of the 90% confidence interval based on the Sample response.

 14. What types of payment options are available for the Self-Disclosure Program?